rafasgj/clibuilder/CONTRIBUTING.md

 When reporting a new bug, be clear on the problem you reporting, and include:

-* Version for autocli, Python and operating system;
+* Version for clidesc, Python and operating system;
 * A clear description of the problem;
 * A clear description of what you were trying to achieve;
 * The expected result, and the result observed;